MogRider/YoutubeDl-cut-no-links/README.md

 - audio/videoSaveDirs: folders for audio/video (maybe the same)

-- forceNames: have names without spaces(spaces becomes '_') and #
+- forceNames: have names without spaces(spaces become '_') and #

-install requirements
+install requirements.txt